oraiqatm/Jadeapp/README.md

 "#Jadeapp"

+Just Another DiffusEr

-Built and developed an automated buddhist darth vader humitifier in a group of 4.
+Built and developed an automated buddhist darth vader Diffuser in a group of 4.

 HARDWARE:
 Humidifier, 3D filiment, RaspberryPI 4